-- What typeface should be used?
+- What typefaces can be used?

-- How should numbered lists appear -- "1", "1." or "1.)"?
+- How should numbered lists appear: "1", "1." or "1.)"?

 Section 6: Approved and Unapproved Content

-The information in the "do not mention" section should include competitors and unreliable resources, but it should also mention controversial topics and opinions that should be avoided at all costs.
-For example, many companies strictly prohibit any mention of politics or religion in their content or have provisions that explain when it is acceptable and how to frame the discussion.
-This is the section of your editorial style guide to explain the intricacies of such controversies as they relate to your brand so you can prevent reputation management catastrophes.
+The information in the "do not mention" section should include competitors and unreliable resources, and it should also mention controversial topics and opinions that should be avoided at all costs.
+For example, many companies strictly prohibit any mention of politics or religion in their content, or have provisions that explain when it is acceptable to include and how to frame the discussion.
+Similarly, many companies work within certain legal restrictions, in which case this section of the style guide might provide instructions for receiving legal approval before publishing a piece of content.

 Section 7: Sourcing

-With great research comes great responsibility ... and unfortunately a lot of choices, too.
+With great research comes great responsibility ... and a lot of choices, unfortunately.
 Clear up the confusion around how to properly cite research by deciding on one methodology and documenting it in your editorial style guide.
-Explain how to create footnotes, references, links to external cites, or even bibliographies if they are relevant to your company.
+Explain how to create footnotes, references, links to external sites, or even bibliographies if they are relevant to your company.

-For example, when talking about proper formatting, include a visual example of a well-formatted blog post with call-outs that detail why the elements therein are successful.
-Or if you're discussing grammar usage, provide an incorrect example, then mark it up to show how a writer could fix it to align with your editorial style guide.
+For example, when talking about proper formatting, include a visual example of a well-formatted blog post with callouts that detail why the elements therein are successful.
+If you're discussing grammar usage, provide an incorrect example, and then mark it up to show how a writer could fix it to align with your editorial style guide.

 Bridging your requirements with proper executions from your actual website will help illustrate these concepts more clearly and cut down on follow-up questions and instances of exceptions to the rules you've laid out.

 If a tree falls in a forest, will anyone use my style guide?